Toronto District School Board

 1. Pathways Selection

-For the first time, students can choose between two distinct pathways within the Black Student Summer Leadership Program.
-This new model was developed in direct response to ongoing student and family feedback, ensuring that young people can select a pathway aligned with their strengths, interests, and future goals.
-Both pathways honour Black student leadership, identity, community connection, mentorship, and experiential learning (job placement) — core commitments of BSSLP.
+Students can choose between two distinct pathways within the Black Student Summer Leadership Program.
+This new model was developed in direct response to ongoing student and family feedback, ensuring that students can select a pathway aligned with their strengths, interests, and future goals.
+Both pathways honour Black student leadership, identity, community connection, mentorship, and experiential learning (job placement), which remain core commitments of the BSSLP.

 Youth Participatory Action Research (YPAR)